-- Merchant cash advance (MCA)—If most of your revenue comes through credit card sales, this is a great option.
-Merchant cash advances give you access to funds up front, and then you pay back the loan through a percentage deducted from each credit card payment.
+- Merchant cash advance (MCA)—This is a great option if most of your revenue comes through credit card sales.
+Merchant cash advances give you access to funds upfront, and then you pay back the loan through a percentage deducted from each credit card payment.

 - Microloan—If you need a smaller amount of cash (think $50,000 or less), check out this option.
 Payback time is short, and while interest rates tend to be higher, these loans are also easier to get.

 Financial institutions can use pretty strict loan requirements to dictate how you use your funds, and receiving money takes time—that means choosing the right type of loan is critical.
 For example, if business owners need cash flow fast, an SBA may take too long, so going with a merchant cash advance or invoice factoring may be the quicker process.
 But if you can stand to wait a little while, opening a new credit card or applying for a traditional (or micro) loan would work better.

 After you’re approved

 7. Don’t pay off your loan too early

 Eliminating debt is a great way to boost your credit score, but paying off your loan too quickly has its downsides.
 Sometimes a lender will fine you if you attempt to pay off your loan early.
 After all, they don’t want to miss out on valuable interest.
 And if you’re hoping to secure larger, more long-term loans in the future, use smaller loans as opportunities to prove you can pay off debt consistently, even if it takes a little longer.

 Take your time, find the right loan for your situation, and ask for more money than you need to ensure you get the capital to grow your business.
 Even if you’re worried about personal credit or your business credit score, all is not lost.
 With some preparation, you can avoid small-business loan mistakes and get the financing your business needs.